Rent vs Buy in Wyoming (2026 Cost Analysis + Calculator)

 Buying is the stronger financial choice in Cheyenne and Laramie for residents with confirmed 4-plus year plans and stable government, military, academic, or technology employment.
 F.E.
 Warren AFB VA loan buyers in Cheyenne have exceptional fundamentals at current prices.
 Casper and Gillette buyers should research their specific employer's commodity cycle exposure and model conservative appreciation before committing.
 Jackson Hole requires a completely separate analysis given its luxury and vacation market dynamics.

-Use the BuyOrRent.ai calculator with 3% to 3.5% appreciation for Cheyenne and Laramie, and a more conservative 2% to 2.5% for Casper and energy-dependent communities.
+Use the BuyOrRent.ai calculator with Wyoming's low assessment ratio instead of standard national tax assumptions, and 3% to 3.5% appreciation for Cheyenne and Laramie versus a more conservative 2% to 2.5% for Casper and energy-dependent communities.

 Wyoming at a Glance (2026)